-A tummy tuck is not a substitute for weight loss or an appropriate exercise program.
-Keep in mind that while the results of a tummy tuck are technically permanent, the positive outcome can be greatly diminished by significant fluctuations in your weight.
-For that reason, you may be asked to consider delaying the procedure if you are still in the process of losing weight or if you are planning on having more children.
+A tummy tuck is not a substitute for weight loss nor an appropriate exercise program.
+You may be asked to consider delaying the procedure if you are still in the process of losing weight or if you are planning on having more children.

 A tummy tuck may be a good option for you if you:

 - Desire improvement of skin and muscle laxity in the abdominal area

 - Are physically healthy and at a stable weight

 - Are a non-smoker or have stopped smoking, or will stop smoking during the surgery and entire recovery period

 There are a number of tummy tuck options available that include the mini tummy tuck and Brazilian tummy tuck (waist recontouring).
 Dr Milovic will discuss these options with you at your first consultation.